brandonhenry/videoshuffle/README.md

 # Fractal Video Shufflr

-A simple Electron app for shuffling video files.
+A simple app for shuffling video files.
+Download, load your files, choose your settings, and merge!

 ## Installation